gulfiliz/gulfiliz.github.io/_posts/2025-09-05-vacuum-energy.md

 The observed value: $$\Lambda \approx 10^{-122} m_P^4$$. ✓

-This is either:
-— a profound prediction of the anthropic principle
+This is either a profound prediction of the anthropic principle, a coincidence, or a selection effect we don't yet understand.
-— a coincidence
-— a selection effect we don't understand

 **3. Sequestering:**

-Various mechanisms to "sequester" the vacuum energy — to prevent it from gravitating normally.
+Various mechanisms to "sequester" the vacuum energy, to prevent it from gravitating normally.

 Technically complex.
 No confirmed mechanism.